hunterjackson/docs/source/rethink-source.rst

 Check for records in Kafka
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check Kafka with the console consumer
+Check for records in Kafka with the console consumer..

 .. sourcecode:: bash

- ➜  confluent confluent-3.0.1/bin/kafka-avro-console-consumer \
+ ➜  confluent-3.0.1/bin/kafka-avro-console-consumer \
     --zookeeper localhost:2181 \
     --topic rethink-topic \
     --from-beginning